-Over the past nine years, LPDL has engaged a third party to conduct biennial customer satisfaction surveys.
+Over the past ten years, LPDL has engaged a third party to conduct biennial customer satisfaction surveys.
 These customer satisfaction surveys provide information that supports discussions surrounding improving customer service at all levels and departments within LPDL.
-The survey asks customers questions on a wide range of topics, including: overall satisfaction with LPDL, power quality and reliability, billing and payment, customer service experience, communications and price.
+The survey asks customers questions on a wide range of topics, including: overall satisfaction with LPDL, power quality and reliability, billing accuracy, payment options, customer service experience, communication options, understanding of bills and prices and satisfaction with overall power grid.
 In addition, LPDL provides input to this third party to enable them to develop questions that will aid in gathering data about customer expectations and needs.
 This data is then incorporated into LPDL's planning process and forms the basis of plans to improve customer satisfaction and meet the needs of customers.
 The final report on these customer satisfaction surveys evaluates the level of customer satisfaction and identifies areas of improvement.
 It also helps to identify the most effective means of communication.
-LPDL's 2018/19 survey reported an overall Customer Satisfaction Index Score of 75% which was an improvement from 74.5% achieved on the previous survey done in 2016.
+LPDL's 2020/2021 survey reported an overall Customer Satisfaction Index Score of 77% which was an improvement from 75.5% achieved on the previous survey done in 2019.
 LPDL will continue to use the survey results to identify additional improvement opportunities.